 Description

-The limestone memorial comprises a Latin cross with moulded cross-arms rising from a tall, tapering, octagonal shaft.
-The foot of the cross is encircled by a crown.
-The cross shaft stands on a square plinth with a chamfered top, set on a square single-stepped base.
+The South Newington War Memorial is a limestone structure featuring a Latin cross with moulded cross-arms that rises from a tall, tapering, octagonal shaft.
+At the base of the cross, there is a crown encircling the foot.
+The cross shaft is set on a square plinth with a chamfered top, which rests on a square single-stepped base.

-The front face of the plinth bears an inscription that reads THEY/ GAVE THEIR LIVES/ FOR US/ 1914 – 1918.
-The names of those 10 local servicemen who fell in the First World War are incised into the flanking sides of the plinth.
+On the front face of the plinth, there is an inscription that reads "THEY GAVE THEIR LIVES FOR US 1914 – 1918."
+The names of ten local servicemen who died in the First World War are incised into the sides of the plinth.

-The memorial stands in the southern part of the churchyard of the Grade I-listed Church of St Peter ad Vincula.
+This memorial is located in the southern part of the churchyard of the Grade I-listed Church of St Peter ad Vincula.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.